jennynicoleaustin/udemy-react/S22 Deploying React App/S 22 Notes.md

 How is the application & code built without lazy loading
 - with import statements we load code from other files into the file which has the import statement.
 - when the application is served to the end user all the imports in the files must be resolved before anything is show on the page to the user

+V. 328 Adding Lazy Loading to our Application
+- the imports are adjusted so that the imports are only loaded as needed.